 If you're working in PR, especially in a B2C context, providing your media contacts with complete, hi-res media kits is essential.
-In this article, we'll walk you through how media kits have evolved from offline to online, what should be in there and some examples of good media kits.
+In this article, we'll walk you through how media kits have evolved from offline to online, what you must include and some examples of outstanding media kits.

 - The difference between a media kit and an online newsroom

 - Why media kits are no longer email attachments

 - The pitfalls of a media kit in traditional PDF format

 - What makes up a good media kit?